EPA: The United States changes car manufacturing rules to boost the sale of electric and hybrid vehicles | Climate and Environment

 According to the Joe Biden Administration, this will mean eliminating more than 7 billion tons of carbon dioxide emissions over the next 30 years and will bring savings of $100 billion for public health, which will benefit from the improvement. of air quality, and for the pockets of drivers, who will notice it when refueling or visiting the workshop.
 “Once the new standards are fully implemented, the average American owner will save approximately $6,000” per vehicle, the EPA said in a statement released Wednesday.

 The commitment to the electric car is one of the great vectors of Biden’s environmental policy since he took office in 2021.
 The issue has also become one of the multiple fronts of the ideological war between Democrats and Republicans.
-Former President Donald Trump, who aspires to return to the White House after the November elections, has made the defense of gasoline cars one of the central arguments of his campaign, which he frequently repeats at his rallies in places where he knows that can capitalize on the discontent of workers in traditional industries.
+Former President Donald Trump, who aspires to return to the White House following the November elections, has made the defense of gasoline cars one of the central arguments of his campaign, which he frequently repeats at his rallies in places where he knows that can capitalize on the discontent of workers in traditional industries.

-The last time was during a rally last Saturday in Ohio, in which he promised to impose 100% tariffs on foreign electric car manufacturers if he is elected and, while talking about the subject, he predicted “a bloodbath” if the elected one is elected.
+The last time was during a rally last Saturday in Ohio, in which he promised to impose 100% tariffs on foreign electric car manufacturers if he is elected and, while talking regarding the subject, he predicted “a bloodbath” if the elected one is elected.
 Biden.
-In other electoral events he has spread lies or inaccuracies about the performance of these non-polluting vehicles or the batteries they use, which are mostly manufactured in China.
+In other electoral events he has spread lies or inaccuracies regarding the performance of these non-polluting vehicles or the batteries they use, which are mostly manufactured in China.

 A pressure group that defends the interests of the fuel and petrochemical industries in Washington has announced an investment of millions in an advertising campaign and calls and text messages to voters in the swing states of Pennsylvania, Michigan, Wisconsin, Nevada and Arizona, as well as Ohio and Montana, two Republican territories.
 “The forced electrification agenda [de Biden] “It is bad for American families, for the economy, and indefensible in terms of US national security,” you can read on its website.